rrquizon1/Object_Detection_Quizon/README.md

 Run continue_to_train.ipynb

 Run all blocks.
-Dont forget to change the director for train and test dataset and annotations.
+Dont forget to change the directory for train and test dataset and annotations.

 ```
 train_data_dir = r"/content/gdrive/MyDrive/EE298 2022/REQ02/Images" #train image dataset location